lunarphp/lunar/docs/core/upgrading.md

 Lunar currently provides bug fixes and security updates for only the latest minor release, e.g. `0.7`.

+## 1.0.0-alpha.x

+### High Impact

+#### Unique index for Collection Group handle

+Collection Group now have unique index on the column `handle`.
+If you are creating Collection Group from the admin panel, there is no changes required.

 ## 1.0.0-alpha.20

 ### High Impact